dalihub/dalihub.github.io/docs/native-tutorials/imageView.md

 ## Overview

-The ImageView is a control which displays a visual.

-It's commmon use is for showing an ImageVisual so this tutorial will focus on that.
+The ImageView control is used to display an image, or other types of visual content.
+It provides the loading and decoding of image data, and properties to control the visual appearance of images.
+It does not provide any user interaction.

+This tutorial will focus on the common usage with ImageVisual, although ImageView can use any type of visual.

 ### Basic creation and usage